 Founded in 2016 by Seattle artist Ginny Ruffner, The SOLA Award seeks to encourage and celebrate accomplished women artists whose work has not been sufficiently or widely recognized.
 The award seeks to honor these women for their lifetime contribution to the arts and to recognize and reward their energy, vision, persistence and dedication to maintaining creative momentum over the long haul.

-Candidates for the SOLA Grant are nominated each year by a team of statewide nominators selected from urban and rural areas across Washington.
-The artists who are nominated will be juried by a panel of art professionals to determine the grant recipient.
+Candidates for the SOLA Award are nominated each year by a team of statewide nominators selected from urban and rural areas across Washington.
+The artists who are nominated will be juried by a panel of art professionals to determine the award recipient.
 SOLA announces honorees in August.

-Our current goal is to award one grant every year to qualified women artists across Washington State but we hope to extend the award to multiple recipients in succeeding years through our fundraising efforts.
+Our current goal is to award three awards every year to qualified women artists across Washington State but we hope to extend the award to multiple recipients in succeeding years through our fundraising efforts.
 To that end, we are actively seeking donations to expand and broaden our outreach.
 We welcome and greatly appreciate your tax deductible support at any level.
 SOLA is fiscally sponsored by Shunpike.

 Shunpike is the 501(c)(3) non-profit agency that provides independent arts groups in Washington State with the services, resources, and opportunities they need to forge their own paths to sustainable success.